Religion > Church Organs

 It is believed that the organ, which had brought so much joy to the people of Norka, was lost in the late 1930s when the Soviets destroyed the church.

-The 10,000 people living in the colony at that time must have been very anxious to hear the organist breathe life into the beautiful new instrument.
+The 10,000 people living in the colony then must have been very anxious to hear the organist breathe life into the beautiful new instrument.

-The organ was played by the schoolmaster and had the possibility of twenty registers or musical variations.
+The schoolmaster played the organ, which could have up to twenty registers or musical variations.
 Although it was said to be only about one-quarter the size of a full pipe organ, it would still cause the church to vibrate when the volume reached its maximum.
-The organ-pedaller who sat behind the organ pumped air into the different length of tubes leading to the large number of pipes.
-The Walcker organ was said to be one of the finest in the Volga German colonies.
+The organ-pedaller who sat behind the organ pumped air into the different lengths of tubes, leading to a large number of pipes.
+The Walcker organ was considered one of the finest in the Volga German colonies.

 It is believed that the organ, which had brought so much joy to the people of Norka, was lost in the late 1930s when the Soviets destroyed the church.